 Fake Services Smishing: The fake service smishing attack involves an attacker sending out emails claiming they can fix problems with computers or devices, such as viruses or other issues with software or hardware.
 These emails often include attachments that contain malicious software which can install Trojans or other forms of malware onto your device without your knowledge.

-Invoice or Order Confirmation Smishing: A business sends an invoice or order confirmation via text message.
-The user enters their payment information on a fake website when they click on the link in the message.
+Invoice or Order Confirmation Smishing: A business sends a simple invoice or order confirmation via text message.
+The user enters their payment information on a fake website when they click on the invoice link in the message.
 The goal is to get them to download malware onto their device.

 Financial Services Smishing: Messages are sent to users from their bank or credit card companies alerting them of suspicious activity on their accounts.
 They think they’ll be able to check their accounts, but instead, they download malware onto their devices.